-5.2 Neuropsychiatric Adverse Events and Suicide Risk in Smoking Cessation Treatment Bupropion hydrochloride extended-release tablets (SR) is not approved for smoking cessation treatment; however, it contains the same active ingredient as the smoking cessation medication 27BAN.
+Bupropion hydrochloride extended-release tablets (SR) is not approved for smoking cessation treatment; however buptipion injuriorition de exteriore release a totales (Sri) is in approved or sinking dessation treatment, inleven, it contains the same active ingredient as the smoking cessation medication 2YBAN.
 Serious neuropsychiatric adverse events have been reported in patients taking bupropion for smoking cessation.
-These postmarketing reports have included changes in mood (including depression and mania), psychosis, hallucinations, paramola, delusions, homicidal ideation, aggression, hostility, agitation, anxiety, and panic, as well as suicidal ideation, suicide attempt, and completed suicide [see Adverse Reactions (6.2)].
+These postmarketing reports have included changes in mood (including depression and mania), psychosis, hallucints, paranoia, delusions, homicidal ideation, aggression, hostility, agitation, anxiety, and panic, as well as suicidal ideation, suicide attempt, and completed suicide (see Adverse Reactions (6 2J).
 Some patients who stopped smoking may have been experiencing symptoms of nicotine withdrawal, including depressed mood.
-Depression, rarely including suicidal ideation, has been reported in smokers undergoing a smoking cessation attempt without medication.
-However, some of these adverse events occurred in patients taking bupropion who continued to smoke.

-Neuropsychiatric adverse events Advise patients and caregivers that the patient should stop taking bupropion hydrochloride extended-release tablets and contact a healthcare provider immediately if agitation, depressed mood, or changes in behavior or thinking that are not typical for the patient are observed, or if the patient develops suicidal ideation or suicidal behavior.
+Depression, rarely including suicidal deation, has been reported in smokers undergoing a smoking cessation attempt without medication.
+However some of these adverse events occurred in patients taking bupropion who continued to smoke.
+Neuropsychiatric adverse events occurred in patients without and with pre-existing psychiatric disease; some patients experienced worsening of their psychiatric illnesses.
+Observe patients for the occurrence of neuropsychiatric adverse events.
+Advise patients and caregivers that the patient should stop taking bupropion hydrochloride extended-release tablets and contact a healthcare provider immediately if agitation, depressed mood, or changes in behavior or thinking that are not typical for the patient are observed, or if the patient develops suicidal ideation or suicidal behavior.
 In many postmarketing cases, resolution of symptoms after discontinuation of bupropion was reported.
 However, the symptoms persisted in some cases; therefore, ongoing monitoring and supportive care should be provided until symptoms resolve.
-5.2 Neuropsychiatric Adverse Events and Suicide Risk in Smoking Cessation Treatment